khinny-7/SQL_project_retail_sales/README.md

 The SQL queries were developed to answer the following business questions:

-1. **Retrieve all columns for sales made on '2022-11-05**:
+1. **Retrieve all columns for sales made on '2022-11-05.

-2. **Retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**:
+2. **Retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022.

-3. **Calculate the total sales (total_sale) for each category.**:
+3. **Calculate the total sales (total_sale) for each category.

-4. **Find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Find the average age of customers who purchased items from the 'Beauty' category.

-5. **Find all transactions where the total_sale is greater than 1000.**:
+5. **Find all transactions where the total_sale is greater than 1000.

-6. **Find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Find the total number of transactions (transaction_id) made by each gender in each category.

 7. **Calculate the average sale for each month.
-Find out best selling month in each year**:
+Find out best selling month in each year.

-8. **Find the top 5 customers based on the highest total sales **:
+8. **Find the top 5 customers based on the highest total sales.

-9. **Find the number of unique customers who purchased items from each category.**:
+9. **Find the number of unique customers who purchased items from each category.

-10. **Create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)**:
+10. **Create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17).

 ## Findings